For Australians · Free on iOS

 Add items, see prices

-Decide at home, at the centre, or in the aisle.
-Green flag wins.
+Decide at home, at the centre, or in the aisle — the cheapest store is flagged on every row.

 How much can I actually save?

-It depends on your list and how often the cheapest store changes — Aldi might have the bananas this week, Coles next.
-The good news: The Shops does the maths for you.
-Once your list is in, you see the actual dollar difference between buying everything at one store and splitting your trip across two.
-So "how much could I save" becomes a number on the screen, not a guess.
+It depends on your list and how often the cheapest store changes — Aldi might have the bananas this week, Coles the next.
+Once your list is in, the app does the maths for you and shows the actual dollar difference between buying everything at one store and splitting the trip across two, so it's a number you can see rather than a guess.

 What if my partner won't install another app?